-The debt secured by said Security Deed has been and is hereby declared due because of, among other possible events of default failure to pay the indebtedness as and when due and in the manner provided in the Note and Securi-
+The debt secured by said Security Deed has been and is hereby declared due because of, among other possible events of default failure to pay the indebtedness as

 Said property will be sold subject to any outstanding ad valorem taxes (including taxes which are a lien, but not yet due and payable), the right of redemption of any taxing authority, any matters which might be disclosed by an accurate survey and inspection of the property, any assessments, liens, encumbrances, zoning ordinances, restrictions, covenants, and any matters of record including, but not limited to, those superior to the Security Deed first set out above.
 Said property will be sold on an "as-is" basis without any representation, warranty or recourse against the abovenamed or the undersigned.